davidhamann/python-fmrest/README.md

 - find
 - global

-## It's still early!
-Feel free to contribute!
+## Feel free to contribute!

-The module is still in development and likely has some issues and missing parts ⚠️ (also see [TODO](#to-do) section below).
 If you would like to contribute, you can help with the code, try it out and report 🐞🐞, propose new features, write tests, add examples and documentation.

 There's always room for improvement!

 ---

-**Note that there might still be some breaking changes ahead.
-Also note, that the FileMaker Data API is still in trial phase.**

 Questions/problems?
 Open a [new issue](https://github.com/davidhamann/python-fmrest/issues).
 You can also contact me directly at dh@davidhamann.de.

 ## Install

-You need Python 3 and FileMaker Server/Cloud 16 (below there is no Data API 😎)
+You need Python 3.6 and FileMaker Server/Cloud 17.

-At the current stage, you can install it like this (preferably in a [virtualenv](https://virtualenv.pypa.io/en/stable/)):
+At the current stage, you can install the library like this (preferably in a [virtualenv](https://virtualenv.pypa.io/en/stable/)):

 ```
 pip install python-fmrest-master.zip